Silicosis Toolbox Talk

 If you have been exposed to silica dust and notice any of these symptoms, you should contact your health care provider immediately to get diagnosed.

-Treatment Options for Silicosis
+Treatment options for silicosis

 While there is no cure for silicosis, there are treatment options that can help manage your symptoms.
 Possible treatment options include: